alco-company/mortimer-bellis/WORKLOG.md

 * don't repeat project name on invoice header
 * infinity scroll on mobile - all over actually
 * fulltext search on all models - NOT across all models
+* tiny stab at 2FA - failed b/c Devise Two Factor Authentication is not compatible with Rails 8.0!

 ### 24/10/2024